The Price (The Last of Us): Filming

 Production on the episode began around May 2024, and was completed by July 9.
 Like the rest of the season, it was filmed in Vancouver.
 The series's lead director of photography, Ksenia Sereda, worked on the episode.
 Druckmann felt he had developed "a shorthand" with Sereda after their work on the first season.
 They ensured each flashback had a unique style to make them stand out from each other, beginning with warmer tones and shifting in dynamic.
 The cold open was lit with warmth but the characters were compositionally separated to add an unsettling, isolating feeling.
 For Eugene's death, the production team began to prepare a location at Mystery Lake near Mount Seymour, Vancouver, for more than a month, breaking the ice and building a road to transport people and equipment.
-When filming was set to begin after the ice melted, the area was beset with "a Biblical level of bugs" inhaled by the crew, requiring protective clothing.
+When filming was set to begin after the ice melted, the area was beset by "a Biblical level of bugs" inhaled by the crew, requiring protective clothing.
 The team built a set at a nearby location and the background was created with visual effects.
 Filming took place on a different day, by which time Pantoliano had become sick with the flu.
 Pascal's scenes were filmed, and Pantoliano filmed with a photo double later.
 Sereda's favorite lighting in the episode—the scene wherein Joel telling Gail about Eugene's death—was lit akin to a blue hour with touches of pink to reflect its sadness.

 A replica of Apollo 15's command module was constructed for the episode.

 Production designer Don Macaulay and his team constructed the Apollo command module for the episode, slightly increasing its size from the original design.
 They started with a small 3D-printed model to determine the appropriate removable pieces before increasing to a full-size foam version.
 Sereda used the model to prepare the scene's blocking and took it with her when discussing the sequence.
 Macaulay referenced NASA's diagrams and drawings of the module while trying to match its appearance from the game.
 He specifically created the set with the game's lighting in mind.
 The models were finalized shortly before filming, including painting and greenery, with Druckmann and Sereda providing final touches.
 Arne Meyer and Alison Mori—Naughty Dog's head of communication and studio manager, respectively—visited the set during filming and cried when seeing the space capsule, having spent years working on the game.
 The capsule's interior was built on a different set, requiring removable walls to fit the cameras and crew.
 Macaulay found the interior details—like the chairs, lights, and panels—time-consuming to source but quick to assemble.
 LED screens were tested for lighting the interior, but ultimately blue screens were used.